astrid-net/fbspammer/README.md

 It will appoer the Window with all commands you need to start your Spam-Campaign.

-If you want to see how it works please <a>check this Video-Tutorial</a>
+If you want to see how it works please <a href='https://youtu.be/_J6ckrvs7-0'>check this Video-Tutorial</a>

+*PLEASE READ*

+This software was developed for play purposes only and is not intended to violate Facebook's terms of use in any way.